Haivision/srt/docs/API-functions.md

 Options come with various data types, you need to know what data type is assigned to particular option and pass a variable of appropriate data type to be filled in.
+Specifications you can find in the `apps/socketoptions.hpp` file at the `srt_options` object declaration.

 Returns:
 * `SRT_ERROR` (-1) in case of error, otherwise 0